 How to turn off notifications

-If you’re leading a group that has Take steps, Submit steps, or any other steps that are configured to be reviewed, you'll find the Review feature very useful.
+If you’re leading a cohort that has Take steps, Submit steps, or any other steps that are configured to be reviewed, you'll find the Review feature very useful.

-Whenever there's something for you to review you’ll see a red notification dot next to the Review icon like this:
+Whenever there's something for you to review, you’ll see a red notification dot next to the Review icon.

-Tap the Review and you’ll see a list of everything that's been submitted.
+Tap Review and you’ll see a list of everything that's been submitted.

 How to give feedback